Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/UpdateNotes/Ronivan's Legacy 1_11.md

 - geyser types are now always generated in the background to avoid geysers despawning when a world with them is loaded while chemical processing is disabled. (does not affect worldgen when turned off)
 - fixed some typos
 - fixed plasma furnace considering itself overpressurized while unloading liquid outputs during continuous operation
+- added an icon for "filtration medium" in codex recipe panels